getsentry/sentry-docs/src/collections/_documentation/guides/getting-started/index.md

 ## 3. Set-up Teams

 Now that SSO is configured and members have created their accounts, add them to their Sentry Teams.
 Teams are associated with your [Sentry Projects](#4-create-projects) and their members are on the receiving end of issue notifications and issue ownership.
-We recommend creating teams that align with your internal team structure.
-For instance: #Frontend, #Ops, #SDK, etc. To create a new team, go to `Settings > Teams > Create Team`.
+We recommend creating teams that align with your internal team structure (e.g. _#Frontend_, _#Ops_, _#SDK_, etc ).
+To create a new team, go to `Settings > Teams > Create Team`.

 ![Create New Team]({% asset guides/getting-started/03.png @path %})